 Ben: For this interview, I really wanted to connect with someone who had seen a lot of eCommerce-specific transactions, either personally or from an advisory standpoint.
-As a long shot, I pinged a LinkedIn message to the head of marketing, Greg Elfrink, at EmpireFlippers asking whether or not he would be open to doing a podcast interview for Build Finance Grow.
-Surprisingly, Craig said yes!
+As a long shot, I pinged a LinkedIn message to the head of marketing, Greg Elfrink, at EmpireFlippers asking whether or not he would be open to doing a podcast interview for my new podcast.
+Surprisingly, Greg said yes!

 This is a super practical interview, and you can see the article version below.
 For the answers here, I will be writing on Greg’s behalf only to consolidate and summarise his answers.
 But these are not direct quotations.
 Please listen to the interview if you wanna hear Greg’s words himself.